mzazon/awesome-cloud-projects/aws/extracting-insights-from-text/extracting-insights-from-text.md

    echo "✅ Completed entity extraction"
    ```

    The entity extraction results provide structured data from unstructured text, enabling automated processing workflows.
-Each detected entity includes confidence scores, allowing you to implement quality thresholds and validation logic in your applications.
+Each detected entity includes confidence scores, allowing you to implement quality thresholds and validation logic in your applications for production deployments.

 4. **Perform Key Phrase Extraction**:

    Key phrase extraction identifies the most important words and phrases in your text, enabling content summarization and topic identification.
 This capability is valuable for creating automatic tags, extracting key concepts from documents, and building content recommendation systems.
-The confidence scores help you filter results to focus on the most relevant phrases for your use case.
+The confidence scores help you filter results to focus on the most relevant phrases for your specific use case and business requirements.

    > **Warning**: Amazon Comprehend has a 5,000 UTF-8 character limit per real-time request.
-For longer documents, use batch processing or split text into smaller chunks.
+For longer documents, use batch processing or split text into smaller chunks as described in the [Amazon Comprehend Developer Guide](https://docs.aws.amazon.com/comprehend/latest/dg/guidelines-and-limits.html).

    ```bash
    # Extract key phrases from customer feedback